 Go behind the scenes on a 90 minute guided tour of Australia’s premier elite sports precinct at the Australian Institute of Sport, marvel at the largest collection of Australian Indigenous art in the world at the National Gallery of Australia, visit one of the world’s greatest museums, the moving Australian War Memorial or discover the place where Australia’s stories live at the National Museum of Australia – it’s all waiting for you.

 Canberra has a vibrant foodie scene, with popular dining and entertainment precincts located in the city centre, Braddon, Manuka, Kingston and Dickson.
-From family eats to hipster food trucks, you’ll find the perfect bite to eat in Canberra.
+From family eats to unique pop-ups, you’ll find the perfect bite to eat in Canberra.

 With plenty to see and do, Canberra is ready and waiting to show you its hidden treasures when you arrive for the 2018 Kanga Cup.